Musée d'ethnographie de Neuchâtel: The park

-Designed and built with the villa in the 1870's, the park is part of an idea of continuity between nature and the house.
+Designed and built with the villa in the 1870s, the park is part of an idea of continuity between nature and the house.
 It is managed by the parks and promenades department of the city of Neuchâtel.
 Covering an area of 8000 m2, it is home to many remarkable trees, including three giant sequoias over 30 m high.
 Those trees, originating in the New World are part of the architect's will to create an impression of untouched wilderness around the villa.
 Not having undergone complete renovation since its construction, the park is scheduled for renovation.

 In an effort to highlight the park, the museum has started presenting temporary exhibitions in the grounds.
 The first, Mirages de l'objectif, is based on photographs of the Wodaabe taken by Henry Brandt in Niger in 1953 started in 2021.
 It is a photographic exhibition accessible to anyone entering the park.
 Moreover, many works of art are permanently exhibited in the park.
 Among those, there is a slit drum brought from the island of Ambrym in the Vanuatu archipelago.
 Another remarkable piece, an inuksuk is also present, built in 2019 by Piita Irniq.
 For its author, the inuksuk represents strength, survival and hope; it creates a link between the Inuit and the people of Neuchâtel.